 The option of jumping from one test question to another without actually answering them already existed in the Assessment mode in the HTML4 export (via the 'Free browsing' setting).
-This is the only option in the HTML5 export.
-The Assessment modes 'Drill and practice' (in all its variations) and 'Question pool' (for the random selection of test questions) are no longer available.
+In the HTML5 export, the settings 'Free browsing' and "Question pool" are now available.
+The Assessment mode 'Drill and practice' (in all its variations) is no longer available.
 It will also no longer be possible to activate a time limit for either the Study or Assessment modes.